aws-samples/amazon-sagemaker-h2o-blog/h2o-gbm-predictor/README.md

 **Deployment Time** | Depends on your network bandwith **Audience** | Developers, Solutions Architects, Data Scientists **Requirements** | [Maven](https://maven.apache.org/download.cgi),[Docker Engine](https://docs.docker.com/engine/install/),[Node Package Manager](https://www.npmjs.com/get-npm)

-## 🎒 Pre-requisites

- - You should have Administrator rights in your PC if you are a Windows user.
-If you are a Linux or MacOS user, your used should be a member of “docker” group.
- - If you are Windows user, [AWS Tools for Powershell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up-windows.html) will be automatically installed to your PC by the deployment windows batch scripts (Minimum PowerShell version is 5.1).

 ## 🔖 Features